 In recent years, community colleges have been granted permission to offer four-year degrees.
 For some, this represents a great opportunity to get an education at an affordable price.
 But for others, worry with regard to the quality of these newly established programs is a point of concern.

 The lure of an affordable college education brings countless thousands of students just like you to community college campuses each semester.
-With a greater breadth and depth of course offerings and degree programs available than ever before, community colleges represent an excellent value for many students who seek to build their skills for future educational and career endeavors.
+With a greater breadth and depth of course offerings and degree programs available than ever before, community colleges represent excellent value for many students who seek to build their skills for future educational and career endeavors.
 Now, in addition to many associate’s degrees and professional certificate programs, community colleges throughout the country are offering select bachelor’s degree programs, furthering the appeal of the community college route.
 However, despite many advantages to these programs they are not for everyone.

 Degree Programs Around the Nation

 The movement to allow community colleges to offer four-year degrees is borne out of the needs of the modern workforce.
 Education and economic officials recognize that with major gaps in the workforce in the areas of healthcare, energy exploration, and information technology in particular, new workers need to be trained.
-Community colleges represent an excellent opportunity to train these workers because they are typically at the forefront of educational innovation and are much more able to respond to the changing needs of the workforce than is a four-year institution.
+Community colleges represent an excellent opportunity to train these workers because they are typically at the forefront of educational innovation and are much more able to respond to the changing needs of the workforce that is a four-year institution.

 This new wave of educational opportunity is present in all corners of the country